What is testosterone?

 How is testosterone given?

-It can take several months to work and it not effective for every woman.
+It can sometimes take a few months for the full effects of testosterone to work in your body, and it may not be effective for every woman.
 Younger women who have had an early menopause often notice benefits from using testosterone.

 If you have had your ovaries removed by an operation, then it is very likely that your levels of testosterone will become low very quickly.
 This is because your ovaries produce the majority of testosterone in your body.